baudren/montepython_public/README.rst

 .. code::

     $ python montepython/MontePython.py --help
+    $ python montepython/MontePython.py run --help
+    $ python montepython/MontePython.py info --help

 To see a list of all commands.
-There are two essential ones, without which the program will not start.
+For there `run` subcommand, there are two essential ones, without which the program will not start.
 At minimum, you should precise an output folder (`-o`) and a parameter file (`-p`).
 An example of parameter file is found in the main directory of MontePython (`test.param`, for instance).

 A typical call would then be:

 .. code::

-    $ python montepython/MontePython.py -o test -p example.param
+    $ python montepython/MontePython.py run -o test -p example.param

 If non existent, the `test/` folder will be created, and a run with the number of steps described in `example.param` will be started.
 To run a chain with